rwaldron/johnny-five/docs/motor-PCA9685.md

 board = new five.Board();

 /*
- * The PCA9685 controller has been test on
+ * The PCA9685 controller has been tested on
  * the Adafruit Motor/Stepper/Servo Shield v2
  */